Intercity (Deutsche Bahn): Current services

 Deutsche Bahn's long distance services are operated over numbered routes.
 If they are operated by Intercity-Express rolling stock they are considered to be Intercity-Express lines.
 Lines operated by Intercity rolling stock or a mixture of Intercity and Intercity-Express sets are listed below (as of 2022).

 Line 17

 IC line 17 was established on 15 December 2019.
 This is a service that has been served every two hours since 9 March 2020.
 Between Rostock and Berlin, IC line 17 is the successor to Interregio line 14, which operated here until 2002.
 Some services of trains on IC line 28 are replaced here by line 17.
-On the section between Berlin and Dresden, the line supplements the heavily used Eurocity line 27 to Prague and has connected Berlin Brandenburg Airport since it opened.
+On the section between Berlin and Dresden, the line supplements the heavily used Eurocity line 27 to Prague and has connected Berlin Brandenburg Airport (BER) since it opened.

-Since the Stadler KISS multiple units used on IC route 17 are owned by the Austrian Westbahn and are serviced in Vienna, a pair of trains runs six times a week overnight between Rostock and Vienna via Nuremberg.
+Since the Stadler KISS multiple units used on IC route 17 are owned by the Austrian WESTbahn and are serviced in Vienna, a pair of trains runs six times a week overnight between Rostock and Vienna via Nuremberg.

+Line 18

+Line 18 only consists of one train pair which travels between Nuremberg and Munich between Monday and Friday.